Bitdeer Technologies Group (BTDR) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, Dec.
-18, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Bitdeer Technologies Group ("Bitdeer" or the "Company") (NASDAQ: BTDR) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., Dec.
+23, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Bitdeer Technologies Group ("Bitdeer" or the "Company") (NASDAQ: BTDR).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN BITDEER TECHNOLOGIES GROUP (BTDR), CLICK HERE BEFORE FEBRUARY 2, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN BITDEER TECHNOLOGIES GROUP (BTDR), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE FEBRUARY 2, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?